The Tapping Evidence Base

 How the study worked

-The natural next step: a head-to-head trial against an established treatment like CBT.
+The natural next step: a head-to-head trial against an established treatment like CBT, and a randomized controlled design.

 The full record